 We have optional flagpole hardware to include with your flag.
 All our flagpoles are made from lightweight aluminum but are used in different setups.

-6ft Hand-held pole: This hardware is for holding the flag in parades, presentations, and local ceremonies.
+6ft Hand-held pole: This hardware is for holding the Hawaii state flag in parades, presentations, and local ceremonies.
 The handheld is 6ft tall so that people from far away will still be able to see the flag.

 Wall-mounted flagpole: This option is for securing the flag to a wall so that you can display it in front of a store or on a porch at home.
 This flagpole is adjustable so that the flag can be tilted to its preferred angle.

 Pole-mounted flagpole: This setup method connects the flag to a street pole rather than a wall.
 Many towns and cities do this on their main street for all their residents and visitors to see.
 This mount can also be adjusted to different angles.

 Ground-mounted flagpole: A large, 20ft flagpole like the ones seen outside of schools and large buildings.
 This pole has a PVC tube for installing the flag on the ground for simple assembly.

 The Hawaii state flag is seen as a sign of sovereignty of the Hawaiian Islands.
 Before 1810, the Hawaiian Islands were individually ruled by their own King with their own politics and religion.
 This changed when one of the rulers, Kamehameha, also known as Kamehameha the Great, took over the Islands and formed a sovereign nation.
 When all the Islands came together as one, in 1810, a flag was created in 1816 to represent the entire nation.
 The original Hawaiian flag is also known as the Kingdom of Hawaii flag.

 The Original Kanaka Maoli Flag